AnderWeb/discreteSeekBar/README.md

 >For this I'm not sure about the amounts of things I've copied from [PopupWindow] and the possible issues.

 ##Dependencies
-It uses **com.android.support:support-v4** as yhe only dependency.
+It uses **com.android.support:support-v4** as the only dependency.

 ##Usage
->I'd like to publish it to jcenter so developers can easily add it to gradle, but I'd need some help/instructions on doing it.
+>I'd like to publish it to **jcenter* so developers can easily add it to gradle, but I'd need some help/instructions on doing it.

 Once imported into your project, you just need to put them into your layous like:
 ```xml